ZacharyWesterman/libzed/README.md

 The only requirements are **make** and a **g++** version that supports *at least* C++11.<br>
 Technically you could use another C++ compiler, but I use **g++**.<br>
 This also does compile on the Raspberry Pi, but I haven't checked it for bugs.<br>
-Since this library doesn't really mess with hardware though, I would expect it to behave just like x86 linux.
+Since this library doesn't really mess with hardware though, it should behave fine on a 32-bit system as it does 64-bit.

 To compile, run make.
 Something like `make -j32` will work.<br>
 On Windows, you're done.
 Just copy the DLL into the directory where you want it.<br>